Border Force strikes: How could they affect Christmas travel plans?

 Assuming I can get across the border on time, when are the train strikes happening?

-The RMT union has announced that more than 40,000 workers across Network Rail and 14 train operating companies will stage a series of walk-outs during December and January.
+More than 40,000 workers across Network Rail and 14 train operating companies are taking part in a series of walk-outs during December and January.

 Most UK train services do not run on 25 and 26 December anyway, but those aiming to travel by rail to see loved ones either side of Christmas Day will be affected.